 A dialogue box will appear to fill up the required information for the column.

 There will be a dialogue box with an input form to fill up data into the table.
-You can add images or texts in the form field.

 After filling up the form, just click on the “Add” button to include all the given data in a row.
 You can edit, delete, and add more data by clicking on the respective icon.
 In this way add more data, increasing row.
 The interface will be like so then.